-- (a) Amendments have been made to conform to modern drafting styles and to use modern language as applied in the laws of Samoa. - (b) Amendments have been made to up-date references to offices, officers and statutes. - (c) Insertion of the commencement date - (d) Other minor editing has been done in accordance with the lawful powers of the Attorney General. - (i) "Every" and "any" changed to "a" - (ii) "shall be" changed to "is" and "shall be deemed" changed to "is taken" - (iii) "shall have" changed to "has" - (iv) "shall be guilty" changed to "commits" - (v) "notwithstanding" changed to despite" - (vi) "pursuant to" changed to "under" - (vi) "it shall be lawful" changed to "may" - (vii) "it shall be the duty" changed to shall" - (ix) Numbers in words changed to figures - (iii) "Provide the induced of highles" (x) "hereby" and "from time to time" (or "at any time" or "at all times") removed - (xi) "under the hand of" changed to "signed by" - (xii) Numbering for Parts changed from Roman to decimal numbers
+(a) Amendments have been made to conform to modern drafting styles and to use modern language as applied in the laws of Samoa.

+- (b) Amendments have been made to up-date references to offices, officers and statutes. - (c) Insertion of the commencement date - (d) Other minor editing has been done in accordance with the lawful powers of the Attorney General. - (i) "Every" and "any" changed to "a" - (ii) "shall be" changed to "is" and "shall be deemed" changed to "is taken" - (iii) "shall have" changed to "has" - (iv) "shall be guilty" changed to "commits" - (v) "notwithstanding" changed to despite" - (vi) "pursuant to" changed to "under" - (vii) "it shall be lawful" changed to "may" - (viii) "it shall be the duty" changed to shall" - (ix) Numbers in words changed to figures - (x) "hereby" and "from time to time" (or "at any time" or "at all times") removed - (xi) "under the hand of" changed to "signed by" - (xii) Numbering for Parts changed from Roman to decimal numbers by deleting "Attorney General and replacing with "Director of Public Prosecutions"